On the Robustness of Bayesian Neural Networks to Adversarial Attacks: Background

 is an infinitely wide neural network if the limit above exists and if the resulting function defines a mapping from $X$ to $\mathbb{R}$.
 Furthermore, we call $\mathcal{F}$ the set of such limit functions. \end{definition} The interest behind the set of infinitely-wide neural networks lies in the fact that they are universal approximators \citep{cybenko1989approximation,hornik1991approximation}.\footnote{Notice that the limit in Definition \ref{def:infiniteNN} is taken only w.r.t.\ the last hidden layer.
 Similar results, albeit with additional care needed for the definition of the limiting sequence, can be obtained by taking the limit w.r.t.\ all the hidden layers \citep{matthews2018gaussian}.} More precisely, under the assumption that the true function $f^{true}$ is continuous, we have that:

 That is, $\mathcal{F}$ is dense in the space of continuous functions.
 Furthermore, it is possible to show that any smooth function with bounded derivatives can be represented exactly by an infinitely wide NN with bounded weights norm (i.e.\ with bounded sum of the squared Euclidean norm of the weights in the network) \citep{ongie2020function}.
 We will rely on these crucial properties of infinitely-wide neural networks to reason about their behaviour against adversarial attacks.
-For simplicity, as also common in the literature \citep{rotskoff2018neural}, throughout the paper we will assume that the approximation error $\epsilon$ in Equation \eqref{eq:universal_theorem} is negligible, that is that there exists an infinitely-wide neural network that can approximate the true function exactly.
-In formal terms, we will assume that any smooth function $g:X \to \mathbb{R}$ such that $g|_{\mathcal{M}}=f^{true}$ belongs to $\mathcal{F}$, where $|_{\mathcal{M}}$ denotes the restriction to the data manifold ${\mathcal{M}}$.
-We remark that the existence of such a neural network does not necessarily mean that it will be automatically found through gradient descent-based training on a finite dataset.
-However, recent results \citep{rotskoff2018neural} have shown that, under mild conditions, the loss function, as a functional over the distribution over weights of an infinitely wide NN, is a convex functional, and hence the gradient flow of stochastic gradient descent will converge to a unique distribution over weights.
-That is, given an infinitely wide NN $f^\infty$ and a sequence of datasets $\{D_N\}_{N>0}$ of cardinality $N$ extracted from the data manifold $\mathcal{M}$, we have that:
+We remark that the existence of such a neural network $f^*$ approximating the true underlying function does not necessarily mean that it will be automatically found through gradient descent-based training on a finite dataset.
+However, recent results \citep{rotskoff2018neural} have shown that, under mild conditions, the loss function, as a functional over the distribution over weights of an infinitely-wide NN, is a convex functional, and hence the gradient flow of stochastic gradient descent will converge to a unique distribution over weights.
+That is, given an infinitely-wide NN $f^\infty$ and a sequence of datasets $\{D_N\}_{N>0}$ of cardinality $N$ extracted from the data manifold $\mathcal{M}$, we have that:

-where $f^\infty_{D_N}$ represents the infinitely wide NN trained on $D_N$ until convergence.
-In Section \ref{sec:GradAdvAttacks} we will show how deterministic neural networks can be vulnerable to adversarial attacks even when the loss is zero, while infinitely wide Bayesian neural networks achieving zero loss are provably robust to adversarial attacks.
+where $f^\infty_{D_N}$ represents the infinitely-wide NN trained on $D_N$ until convergence.
+In Section \ref{sec:GradAdvAttacks} we will show how infinitely-wide deterministic neural networks, i.e., neural networks where each weight or bias is a scalar, can be vulnerable to adversarial attacks even when the loss is zero, while infinitely-wide Bayesian neural networks, under certain assumptions on the geometry of the data manifold, are provably robust to gradient-based adversarial attacks.